Is It Safe Yet To Get Your Physical Or A Dental Checkup?

 The American Physical Therapy Association released general guidelines for their members in May, suggesting virtual visits for patients who are at risk of getting severely ill from a COVID-19 infection or who are concerned about an inpatient visit – especially if the alternative to a virtual visit is no care at all.

-Many dental offices are open in Philadelphia, says David Tecosky, a dentist in in the city, though most still have not returned to doing cosmetic procedures, such as applying custom-made veneers to cover the front of stained or chipped teeth.
+Many dental offices are open in Philadelphia, says David Tecosky, a dentist in the city, though most still have not returned to doing cosmetic procedures, such as applying custom-made veneers to cover the front of stained or chipped teeth.

-Tecosky says he has a two-month or more backlog of appointments, and is starting to again see patients for preventive checkups, as well as emergency procedures to treat infections, or cracked teeth that could lead to pain and problems with eating.
-He recommends calling your dentist if you've missed an appointment in recent months because of the pandemic, to see if it's time for you, too, to reschedule.
+Tecosky says he has a two-month or longer backlog of appointments and is starting to again see patients for preventive checkups, as well as emergency procedures to treat infections or cracked teeth that could lead to pain and problems with eating.
+He recommends calling your dentist if you've missed an appointment in recent months because of the pandemic to see if it's time for you, too, to reschedule.

 While a dentist might have scheduled 10 patients a day before the pandemic, Tecosky notes that can't happen now, with the various social distancing measures that need to be taken into account, along with the new need to change gowns and other personal protective equipment between patients.
 Tecosky now wears hairnets, for example, which he wasn't doing before the pandemic.

-His offices has also added other new measures to protect staff and patients — such as plastic screens at the front desk, more distance between waiting room chairs, and curtains in the operating area.
+His offices has also added new measures to protect staff and patients — such as plastic screens at the front desk, more distance between waiting room chairs, and curtains in the operating area.
 The CDC has more detailed guidance for dental settings.

 Tecosky says he and his whole team have been taking patients' phone questions in recent weeks, and the patients calling have not been reluctant to come back for appointments.

-"Even though dentistry is not known to be a place that people flock to go to because they love to, we are finding that patients are not canceling appointments or ... saying, 'oh, I don't want to come in,' or 'Wait six months' or 'I'm going to wait 'til this all passes.'"
+"Even though dentistry is not known to be a place that people flock to go to because they love to, we are finding that patients are not canceling appointments or ... saying, 'Oh, I don't want to come in,' or 'Wait six months' or 'I'm going to wait 'til this all passes.' "

 However, he says, he expects the pandemic will produce lasting changes to how dentists practice.
 For one thing, masks that used to cost $10 now cost $30.
-Early in the pandemic, he says, had to put most of his staff of six or seven people on temporary furlough because the office was only permitted to provide urgent care initially.
-They are all back at work now, Tecosky says, but the office is only getting around 20 percent of the money earned in pre-pandemic times — far below the amount needed to cover overhead costs.
+Early in the pandemic, he says, he had to put most of his staff of six or seven people on temporary furlough because the office was only permitted to provide urgent care initially.
+They are all back at work now, Tecosky says, but the office is only getting around 20% of the money earned in pre-pandemic times — far below the amount needed to cover overhead costs.
 All dentists, he says, will keep trying to figure out ways to get patients the care they need, but it could mean a rise in fees.

 Alan Yu reports on space, science and innovation for WHYY in Philadelphia, where this story originally appeared.